 Multi-Token Support: One Contract for ERC-20, ERC-721, ERC-1155

-Permit3 unifies the interface.
-A single permit can authorize any mix of ERC-20, ERC-721, and ERC-1155 movements in one signature.
-The spender receives the same permit call regardless of token standard and branches on the token type inside the contract.
-For an NFT marketplace that also accepts ERC-20 bids, this collapses what used to be three integration paths into one.
+Teams building with Permit2 either wrote their own per-standard permit contracts or had users sign multiple different approval types.
+In Permit3 the spender receives the same permit call regardless of token standard and branches on the token type inside the contract.
+For an NFT marketplace that also accepts ERC-20 bids, this is a meaningful reduction in audit and integration surface.

 ERC-7702 Integration